A stunning photograph of the raging power of a stormy sea. But while the power of a stormy sea is immense, so is the strength of the tide.

 We were successful, and this is what we came up with.

-It took some thought to find out how to make enough tidal electricity to be worthwhile, given we needed to match the current strike price, and, whatever else, produce electricity without the need for taxpayer subsidy. £50 per megawatt - hour.
+It took some thought to find out how to make enough tidal electricity to be worthwhile, given we needed to match the current strike price, and, whatever else, produce electricity without the need for taxpayer subsidy.
+Our target was (and is) £50 per megawatt - hour.

-Firstly, building in the sea was out.
+Firstly, building in the sea not practicable.
 Just inspecting the photo on the cover of this website shows its huge power.
 It would be too expensive.
-We shifted our focus to rivers near the sea where there is an abundance of derelict land but also the same large tidal range, without having to face the occasional fury of the open sea.
+We shifted our focus to rivers near the sea where there is an abundance of derelict (or "brownfield") land but there is also the same large tidal range, without having to face the occasional fury of the open sea.
 This was cost saver number 1.

 We found ways to really substantially increase the power we could obtain.
 More a revenue benefit than a cost saver.
 Number 3.